urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

   ==
 ```

-We've updated the wuthep expression with a new case that handles our new state
+We've updated the `?-` expression with a new case that handles our new state
 type, and for the old state type we've added a function that converts it to the
 new type - in this case by duplicating `val` and changing the head-tag from `%0`
 to `%1`.
 This is an extremely simple state type transition function - it would
 likely be more complicated for an agent with real functionality.

-Let's now use `dbug` to check our state has successfully been updated to the new
+Let's now use `dbug` to confirm our state has successfully been updated to the new
 type:

 ```